 Infantile Spasms Action Network

 As part of our work with ISAN we are actively engaged in Infantile Spasms Awareness Week (ISAW) December 1 – 7 of each year.
 The goal of ISAW is to increase awareness and understanding of infantile spasms through the distribution of objective educational materials to providers, caregivers, and the public; the announcement of new and useful research and support initiatives; the recognition of exemplary contributions to care; and the declaration to patients and caregivers that help is available and hope exists.
+As part ISAW in 2017, we attended a congressional briefing on infantile spasms convened by the Child Neurology Foundation.
 In 2018, with grant money from the Child Neurology Foundation, we produced this video on behalf of ISAN which has been viewed over 400,000 times on Facebook.
-As part ISAW in 2017, we attended a congressional briefing on infantile spasms convened by the Child Neurology Foundation.
+Because of its effective and direct messaging, ISAN once again decided to use our video for its ISAW 2019 awareness campaign.

 Epilepsy Leadership Council